Long March 6

 The Long March 6 (长征六号运载火箭) or Chang Zheng 6 as in pinyin, abbreviated LM 6 for export or CZ 6 within China, is a Chinese liquid-fuelled launch vehicle of the Long March family, which was developed by the China Aerospace Science and Technology Corporation (CASC) and the Shanghai Academy of Spaceflight Technology (SAST).
 The rocket was developed in the 2000s, and made its maiden flight in 2015.
 As one of the new generation rocket family, the Long March 6 was designed to be a light capacity, "high-speed response" rocket, complementing the heavy lift Long March 5 and the mid-heavy lift Long March 7 rocket families.
 It is capable of placing at least 1000 kg of payload into a Sun-synchronous orbit.
 The first stage of the Long March 6 was derived from the booster rockets being developed for the Long March 5 rocket.
 It is powered by a YF-100 engine, which generates 1340 kN of thrust from burning kerosene and LOX as rocket fuel and oxidiser.
 This was the first flight of the new engine design.

+Variants

+LM 6A

 An enlarged variant, the Long March 6A, which has four strap-on solid boosters, an elongated stage one, a new stage two with the same diameter as the first stage, and a payload capacity of at least 4000 kg to Sun-synchronous orbit, made its maiden flight on 29 March 2022.

+LM 6C

+A further iteration named the Long March 6C with a slightly shorter length than the 6A and without the four strap-on solid boosters had its successful maiden launch on 7 May 2024.

 Launch statistics

+Long March 6 only; not including 6A or 6C variants.

 List of launches

+Long March 6 only; not including 6A or 6C variants.

+Lists of launches for the related Long March 6A and Long March 6C can be found in their respective Wikipedia pages.